soroushalinia/md_learn/README.md

 ## Code in MD File

-You can use ` for code and if you want a code block you can use ```:
+You can use ` for inline code and if you want a code block you can use ```:

 ![CodeExample](./Pictures/Code.PNG)